The 6 Brilliant Legal Influencers in Middle East

 LinkedIn has Gordon Chung as a legal influencer — he has 10,000 followers on the professional networking platform.
 His actions to seek an offer from the international legal office Baker McKenzie was a win, and from that moment, he started helping others by advising legal professionals.

 His posts are different.
 Some are preposterous.
-For example, in one post, Chung, who completed his LLB at the City University of Hong Kong before the responsible person for a masters in corporate law at the University of Cambridge, said that he has been rejected 35 times in a single request round and as an outcome, contacted over 50 lawyers he’d never actually met for submission tips.
+For example, in one post, Chung, who completed his LLB at the City University of Hong Kong before the responsible person for a master in corporate law at the University of Cambridge, said that he has been rejected 35 times in a single request round and as an outcome, contacted over 50 lawyers he’d never actually met for submission tips.

 Cambridge University grad turned law student vlogger and diversity advocate.

 It is commonly known that most of the stars are creating specific names for their public life.
 That is the case with the rising star Ibrahim Mohammed, known as Ibz Mo.
-This legal professional is a vlogger that come into our research.
+This legal professional is a vlogger that comes into our research.
 Some of his videos have more than 10 million views (with 122.000 subscribers).
 Mo finished law scull at Cambridge University, where he studied three aspects at once human, societal, and political sciences.
 There are a variety of posts on his channel.

 Shoosmiths’ Instagram-Live Q&A

-Law firm opens up to students from all universities with Instagram live Q&A
+Law firm opens up to students from all universities with Instagram live Q&A.

 Shoosmiths‘ Instagram-Live Q&A is published on the Instagram platform, where the firm has a profile.
 The HR Samatha Hope manages it.

-All the followers can manage to find the most common essential legal tips and at the same time to learn more about the firm.
+All the followers can manage to find the most common essential legal tips and at the same time learn more about the firm.
 How they can get in touch is indeed an interesting way of finding clients and maybe future employees.